Milestone-Proposal:Parametron, 1954

 Capacitance Variable Type Parametron

 Goto's parametron uses variable inductance (L).
-Around the same time as Goto's patent application (filed in April 1954), von Neumann proposed the idea of using parameter oscillations that change capacitance (C) instead of inductance.
+Around the same time as Goto's patent application (filed in April 1954), von Neumann proposed the idea of using parametric oscillations that change capacitance (C) or inductance.
 But his patent described the very meta-level of the IDEA of a parametron using microwave as the oscillation source and whether he tried to implement it and would have succeeded remains very mute.
+But Von Neuman did notice both the amplifying feature of input signal and memory feature of the parametron-like device as Goto did.
+(Von Neuman patent: U.S. Patent 2,815,488 "Non-linear capacitance or inductance switching, amplifying, and memory organs " applied in 1954 and published in 1957.
+Accessible online at the following URL: https://patents.google.com/patent/US2815488A/en)

 There was a demonstration of C-type parametron by Hashizume et al in 2018. (https://siogadget.wordpress.com/2008/03/27/%E3%83%91%E3%83%A9%E3%83%A1%E3%83%88%E3%83%AD%E3%83%B3%E8%A8%88%E7%AE%97%E6%A9%9Fpc-1%E8%AA%95%E7%94%9F50%E5%91%A8%E5%B9%B4%E8%A8%98%E5%BF%B5%E3%81%AE%E4%BC%9A%E5%90%88%E3%81%A7%E3%81%AE%E5%B1%95/ in Japanese ).